ninetailsrabbit/match3-board/README.md

 ⚠️ **_DOCUMENTATION IS A WORK IN PROGRESS_** ⚠️

-To start creating your **Match3** game you have available 3 pillars provided from this plugin to build it:
+To start creating your **Match3** game you have available 5 pillars provided from this plugin to build it:

 - 🔳 The `Match3Board` node handles the core game mechanics, including grid size, piece setup, and swap movement mode.
 - 💎 The `PieceUI` node provides the visual representation and interactive behavior of game pieces.
 You can customize it or create your own variations.
-- 📝 The `PieceDefinitionResource` defines the properties and behaviors of each piece type, such as its match logic and special abilities.
+- 📝 The `PieceConfiguration` defines the properties and behaviors of each piece type, such as its match logic and special abilities.
+- 🎲 The `PieceWeight` defines a weight value and a piece scene to be used for weight selection when drawing new pieces on the board.
+You can link any scene where the root node is `PieceUI`.
+- ⛓ The `LineConnector` which allows parts to be connected on the basis of a Line2D when `LineConnected` swap mode is selected on the board configuration.

 # Editor preview 🪲